apache/flink/docs/dev/stream/sources.zh.md

     String sourceName)
 {% endhighlight %}

-The `TimestampAssigner` and `WatermarkGenerator` run transparently as part of the `ReaderOutput`(or `SourceOutput`) so source implementors do not have to implement and timestamp extraction and watermark generation code.
+The `TimestampAssigner` and `WatermarkGenerator` run transparently as part of the `ReaderOutput`(or `SourceOutput`) so source implementors do not have to implement any timestamp extraction and watermark generation code.

 #### Event Timestamps